 We have a \$750.0 million ASAP agreement with Fannie Mae providing us with a warehousing credit facility for mortgage loans that are to be sold to Fannie Mae and serviced under the Fannie Mae DUS program.
-The ASAP agreement is not a committed line, has no expiration date and bears interest at a rate of SOFR plus 1.26% with a 0.25% SOFR floor.
+The ASAP agreement is not a committed line, has no expiration date and bears interest at a rate of SOFR plus 1.15% with a 0.25% SOFR floor.

-We have a \$500.0 million repurchase facility that bears interest at a rate of SOFR plus 1.48% and matures in November 2022.
+We have a \$500.0 million repurchase facility that bears interest at a rate of SOFR plus 1.375% and matures in November 2023.

-We have a \$200.0 million credit facility that bears interest at a rate of LIBOR plus 1.35% with a 0.25% LIBOR floor and matures in March 2022.
+We have a \$200.0 million credit facility that bears interest at a rate of SOFR plus 1.46% and matures in March 2023.

-We have a \$150.0 million credit facility that bears interest at a rate of SOFR plus 1.46% and matures in July 2022.
+We have a \$150.0 million credit facility that bears interest at a rate of SOFR plus 1.46% and matures in July 2023.
 This facility includes a \$50.0 million sublimit for principal and interest advances we make as the primary servicer to Fannie Mae in connection with potential delinquent loans under the Fannie Mae forbearance program, which bears interest at a rate of SOFR plus 1.86%.

-We have a \$50.0 million credit facility that bears interest at a rate of LIBOR plus 1.30% and matures in September 2022.
+We have a \$50.0 million credit facility that bears interest at a rate of SOFR plus 1.35% and matures in September 2023.

-We have a \$50.0 million letter of credit facility with a financial institution to secure obligations under the Fannie Mae DUS program and the Freddie Mac SBL program.
-The facility bears interest at a fixed rate of 2.875%, matures in September 2023 and is primarily collateralized by our servicing revenue as approved by Fannie Mae and Freddie Mac.
+We have a letter of credit facility with a financial institution to secure obligations under the Fannie Mae DUS program and the Freddie Mac SBL program with a total committed amount of up to \$75.0 million.
+The facility bears interest at a fixed rate of 2.875%, matures in September 2025 and is primarily collateralized by our servicing revenue as approved by Fannie Mae and Freddie Mac.
 The facility includes a \$5.0 million sublimit for an obligation under the Freddie Mac SBL program.
-At December 31, 2021, the letters of credit outstanding include \$45.0 million for the Fannie Mae DUS program and \$5.0 million for the Freddie Mac SBL program.
+At December 31, 2022, the letters of credit outstanding include \$64.0 million for the Fannie Mae DUS program and \$5.0 million for the Freddie Mac SBL program.